pallets/jinja/docs/intro.rst

 This section gives you a brief introduction to the Python API for Jinja2 templates.

 The most basic way to create a template and render it is through :class:`Template`.
-This however is not the recommended way to work with it, but the easiest
+This however is not the recommended way to work with it if your templates are not loaded from strings but the file system or another data
+source:

 >>> from jinja2 import Template
 >>> template = Template('Hello {{ name }}!')